 PHOTO COPY DUPLICATOR — designed to produce letter- and legal-sized exact facsimiles of anything written, typed, printed, drawn or photographed in a matter of minutes.
 Claimed to produce more than 30 finished copies an hour at about five cents per copy.
 Portable.
 Had a self-contained darkroom.

 In 1955, the NOMDA Board of Directors was approached by a committee representing the manufacturers of office machines and equipment.
 It was one of the most far-reaching moves within the industry when the manufacturers held an organizational breakfast and appointed a liaison committee to work with NOMDA.
 The suggestion of having a Manufacturer's Committee to work with NOMDA on an ongoing basis met with instant approval.

-The 1957 convention in Pittsburgh, Pa., was highlighted by a panel on automation and electronics.
+The 1957 convention in Pittsburgh, Pennsylvania, was highlighted by a panel on automation and electronics.
 It was noted then that "the advent of electronic data processing systems did not come about for the purpose of replacing adding machines or any type of office equipment.
 On the contrary, there will always be a place for the machine-based on mechanical and electro-mechanical principles."

 During the 1960s, the office machine industry found innovations in the use of transistors and other miniature devices that allowed office equipment to become more portable, versatile and inexpensive.
 A dictation machine became super portable and could be carried in the shirt pocket.
 Calculators also evolved to take up another shirt pocket rather than desktop space.

 Convention topics and presentations continued to change through the 1960s to become more technical, more professional and to give greater insight into the problems and concerns of the industry — and to NOMDA's reactions and solutions to them.